vladimirttt123/chiaposht/README.md

 will work after replacing the library but since the branch is fork of original chiapos with very minimal changes in original code I hope it will work.

-The version of chia client I checked on is 2.3.1.
-I think it should work also for 2.3 and sure will not work for less than 2.1.
+The versions of chia client I checked on is 2.3.1 and 2.4.3.
+I think it should work also for 2.2 and sure will not work for less than 2.1.

 ### Donate
 If you thinks this compression is helpfull for you please consider to donate.
 My chia wallet is